GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

 </div>

-For more information about AVR-ISP-MK2 see this guide
+For more information about AVR-ISP-MK2, see this guide
 <a href="http://gcbasic.sourceforge.net/library/AVR-ISP-MK2-OpenSourceHardwareBoard.pdf" class="link">here</a>

 <span class="strong">**AVRISP MKII to ATTINY10 Connections:**</span>

-Connect the AVRISP MKII to the ATTINY10 as show in the Diagram.
+Connect the AVRISP MKII to the ATTINY10 as shown in the diagram.

 <div class="informalfigure">